Hell in a Cell (2012)

 The 2012 Hell in a Cell was the fourth annual Hell in a Cell professional wrestling pay-per-view (PPV) event produced by WWE.
 It was held on October 28, 2012, at Philips Arena in Atlanta, Georgia.
-The event drew a total of 199,000 buys, which is an improvement over the previous year's event which drew 182,000 buys.
+The event drew a total of 199,000 buys, which is an improvement over the previous year's event, which drew 182,000 buys.

 Eight matches were contested at the event with no matches on the pre-show.
 In the main event, CM Punk defeated Ryback in a Hell in a Cell match to retain the WWE Championship, ending Ryback's undefeated streak.
 In other prominent matches, Big Show defeated Sheamus to win the World Heavyweight Championship and Eve Torres defeated Layla and Kaitlyn to retain the WWE Divas Championship.

 Production

 Background

-Hell in a Cell is a gimmick pay-per-view (PPV) event produced annually in October by WWE since 2009.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-The 2012 event was the fourth event under the Hell in a Cell chronology and was held on October 28 at Philips Arena in Atlanta, Georgia.
+Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced annually in October by WWE since 2009.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.
+The 2012 event was the fourth Hell in a Cell and was held on October 28 at Philips Arena in Atlanta, Georgia.